Movement-DAO/move-docs/docs/dao/resources/code-of-conduct.md

 sidebar_position: 2
 ---

-This is the Code of Conduct for DAO and its community.
+This is the Code of Conduct for DAO and its Community.
 Some terms used in this document have specific meanings, and are defined in the [Definitions](/dao/legal/definitions).

 ---